Zarthani.net banner

 Bibliography | Gallery | Chronology | Concordance | Development

 H. Beam Piper's Terro-human Future History is a future-historical — and now, in its earliest yarns, also alternative-historical — science-fiction series which imagined the expansion of human civilization from the earliest days of spaceflight on Earth (Terra) out into interstellar space.
-Consisting of Piper's famous Fuzzy trilogy — Little Fuzzy (1962), Fuzzy Sapiens (originally published as The Other Human Race in 1964) and Fuzzies and Other People (published posthumously in 1984), Piper's other novels Uller Uprising (1952), Four-Day Planet (1961), Junkyard Planet (1963) — reissued as The Cosmic Computer, and Space Viking (1962), and eight Piper stories originally published in pulp science-fiction magazines between 1957 and 1962 (originally reissued in the Piper collections Federation and Empire edited by John F. Carr and, more recently, in Carr's The Rise of the Terran Federation), the Terro-human Future History spans over thirty millennia of future history.
+Consisting of Piper's famous Fuzzy trilogy — Little Fuzzy (1962), Fuzzy Sapiens (originally published as The Other Human Race in 1964) and Fuzzies and Other People (published posthumously in 1984), Piper's novels Uller Uprising (1952), Four-Day Planet (1961), Junkyard Planet (1963) — reissued as The Cosmic Computer, and Space Viking (1962), and eight stories originally published in pulp science-fiction magazines between 1957 and 1962 (collected in Federation and Empire, edited by John F. Carr and, more recently, in Carr's The Rise of the Terran Federation), the Terro-human Future History spans over thirty millennia of future history.

 A comprehensive list, in future-historical chronological order, of Piper's Terro-human Future History yarns, including reprints, beginning with "The Edge of the Knife," first published in Amazing Stories, May 1957, and concluding with "The Keeper," first published in Venture Science Fiction, July 1957.